defenseunicorns/uds-capability-rook-ceph/README.md

 ### Custom Init Package

 To deploy the package either follow the steps from above to build it, or pull the published version.
 Note that two versions are published to OCI:
 - `vX.X.X`: This is a version that lines up with your zarf version.
 If you want the latest rook ceph for a given zarf version pull this way.
+Note that this tag is the equivalent of a latest tag for the given zarf version and is mutable.
+If you need a consistent artifact in your deployment process do not use these versions.
 - `vX.X.X-Y.Y.Y`: The first version (`vX.X.X`) is in line with your zarf version.
 The suffixed version (`Y.Y.Y`) is in line with the changelog and releases on this repo.
+These published packages are immutable and ideal in most scenarios.

 ```console
 zarf package pull oci://ghcr.io/defenseunicorns/uds-capability/rook-ceph/init:v0.31.1-0.0.7 # Example version, make sure to check releases!